 Libby has over ten years research experience in both the sciences and arts, including post-doctoral positions in quantum information science at the University of Oxford and the National University of Singapore.
-As a scientist, she published numerous papers in international journals, spoke about her research at major conferences around the world and has been interviewed for the Times and Independent newspapers and the BBC.
+As a scientist, she published numerous papers in international peer-reviewed journals, spoke about her research at major conferences around the world and has been interviewed for the Times and Independent newspapers and the BBC.

 At the RCA I run the More is Different elective and the Systems Research Group in the School of Communications.
 Alongside and related to my practice, I have been researching and writing about the correspondences between quantum information science, post-structuralism and agential reality with a view to use these links to articulate complexity through art and creative experience design practices and through research and teaching applying rigourous quantum thinking to diverse fields.